Isle of Man TT Course Spectator Guide

 The view from the Bungalow is one of the longest on the course, all the way from the exit of the Verandah to the entry into Brandywell, some 1.5 miles later.
 At the Bungalow, you can cross the road using the footbridge to get a different perspective.
 Be prepared to wrap up, and it can be quite cold!
 Please observe any prohibited and restricted areas.

 Excellent views of the riders accelerating up Hailwood Heights from the Bungalow.
 As the highest part of the course, Brandywell starts the descent of the Mountain section of the course towards the 32nd Milestone and Windy Corner.

 Great views on a spectacular section of the course.
 At Kepple Gate, view the competitors approaching from the 33rd and negotiating the left-hand corner before dropping down to Kate’s Cottage and the famous Creg Ny Baa.
 The action is fast and spectacular.

 The Creg Ny Baa is a very popular place to watch from.
 Spectacular action on one of the fastest parts of the course.
 Please note that there may well be a charge for spectating from the grandstands situated at the Creg.

-Signpost is very popular and the private house owned by the Bullock family is open to the public on race days for a donation to the Helicopter Fund and other race charities.
-There are good views, from a great position, all the way down to the left-hand Bedstead corner.
+Signpost is very popular, and the private house owned by the Bullock family is open to the public on race days for a donation to the Helicopter Fund and other race charities.
+There are excellent views, from a great position, all the way down to the left-hand Bedstead corner.

 Governor’s Bridge is great for photographs as the riders slow right down for the tight right-hander.
 There was a new viewing area established at Governors in 2009.
 Access to this area will be clearly marked.
 You can also spectate from the top of Victoria Road as the competitor’s exit Governor’s Bridge dip.